caio-cacador/fastapi-recepi/README.md

 # FastAPI Recepi
-API Recipe using FastAPI, PyDantic, Python Decoupe and MongoEngine
+API Recipe using FastAPI, PyDantic, Python Decoupe and AsyncIOMotor

 ## Instructions for running the application